-Table 2: The Top Five Languages Spoken at Home in Flagler County (US Census Bureau's 2007-2010 American Community Survey) Population Population Number of Percentage LEP Persons LEP Persons LEP Persons LEP Persons 5 years 5 years LEP of LEP who speak who speak who speak who speak and older Persons Persons Spanish Indo- Asian and Other European Pacific Languages Languages Islander Languages 89,592 6,153 6.9% 2.5% 3.7% 0.5% 0.2%
+Table 2: The Top Five Languages Spoken at Home in Flagler County (US Census Bureau's 2007-2010 American Community Survey) Population 5 years Number of Percentage of LEP LEP Persons who speak LEP Persons who speak LEP Persons who speak LEP Persons who speak 5 years and older Persons Persons Spanish Indo- Asian and Other European Pacific Languages Languages Islander- Languages 89,592 6,153 6.9% 2.5% 3.7% 0.5% 0.2%

 Flagler County does not have a substantial population of people who rely solely on a language other than English.
 However, as Table 2 above shows, an estimated 6.9% of the population 5 years and over speaks English "less than very well."
 While a sizeable portion of that group is comprised of Spanish speakers, more than half (3.7%) are those who speak Indo-European languages.
 This family of languages includes Russian, along with other major language groups such as Irish, Polish, French, German, Portuguese and Italian.
-Anecdotally, this has been attributed to a significant Russian-speaking population in Flagler County.
+Anecdotally, this has been attributed to a significant Russian speaking population in Flagler County.